Play the ultimate Fantasy Baseball Game featuring exclusive Player Rewards & Benefits

 |by Shawn Krest | CBSSports.com|

-Angels P Matt Shoemaker allows 7 earned runs in loss
+Angels SP Matt Shoemaker allows two runs in no-decision

 |by Jason Butt | CBSSports.com|

 |(7/1/15) Angels pitcher Matt Shoemaker allowed two earned runs in Wednesday night's 3-1 loss to the Yankees.